太阳城娱乐城 www.ke1h1.com.cn ?

 IBSA is a coalition of the south that has facilitated dialogue at a level previously unimaginable.
 Development cooperation, along with the views on tackling socio-economic distress and trading among the three nations distinguishes IBSA from BRICS.
 All the IBSA members are democracies and can discuss issues which cannot be discussed in BRICS summits.

 The forum provides the three countries with a platform to engage in discussions for cooperation in fields such as agriculture, trade, culture and defence.
-South Africa was expected to assume the Indian Ocean Rim (IORA) chairship in August 2017.
-IORA is a strategic formations that create a platform for countries in the Indian Ocean Rim to deepen cooperation in areas such as oceans economy for shared prosperity.
+South Africa assumed the Chair of the Indian Ocean Rim Association (IORA) from October 2017 until October 2019.

 This was also the final General Debate of the former Secretary-General, Mr Ban Ki-moon, whose term ended on 31 December 2016.